THERE IS NO PLAN B

 The Nespresso experience includes all the elements that combine together to make up the experience in every cup.
 We're increasingly endeavouring to ensure that this experience reflects our circular thinking.

 Making capsule recycling as convenient as possible for consumers is an important part of this and a journey we began over 25 years ago, with the set-up of our first recycling programme.
-Today, over 90% of the capsules we sell can be collected for recycling via dedicated collection services, Nespresso boutiques, participating collection points and municipal recovery systems.
+Today, 90% of the capsules we sell can be collected for recycling via dedicated collection services, Nespresso boutiques, participating collection points and municipal recovery systems.

 Nespresso machines are continuously evolving with reductions in weight, volume and energy consumption, plus the use of post-consumer plastics.
 We’re also using refurbished machines to replace defective machines to ensure consumers can continue to enjoy their daily cup of Nespresso while keep valuable resources in use for longer.